Nixuge/cesco/docs/README.md

 - [ ] Add a dark and light theme.
 - [ ] Make the world a better place.

-### ⚠️ Please note that cescosite is still in active development and things are subject to change. ⚠️
+### ⚠️ Please note that Cesco is still in active development and things are subject to change. ⚠️

 ## Credits :
 Thanks to [@JdM](https://github.com/judemont) and [Asteroidus](https://github.com/AstroidusTv) for having imagined and developed the initial project.